Devan-Kerman/DevTech/README.md

 ## Types of Energy
 ### Rotational
-Rotational energy is the only composite energy type, it is made of RPM (rotational speed) and Torque
+Rotational energy is the only composite energy type, it is made of RPT (rotational speed) and Torque